simplex303/meshcore_ha_pathbot/README.md

 The channel ID for the #testing channel added to the companion device.

 [CODE]  \
 Text that the automation will look for in the Meshcore messages it receives.
+Will trigger on any upper or lower case combination.
 This will trigger a automated message detailing the message path.

 [LOCATON] \
 The location of the pathbot, used in message responses.